-piter clipped without tobacco or cigarettes for promptly took up a collection and some time and the Red Cross also f1100 was subscribed. supplied each man with 50 English After reaching Alexandria the circurcities.
+rome time and the Red Cross also £1100 was subscribed. supplied each man with 50 English After reaching Alexandria the circurettes.
 "You could not see the men were taken on a hospital train boys for smoke."
 Pte Cox said, to a New Zealand hospital outside "They certainly tore into them."